moloch--/reasonably-secure-electron/README.md

 ### What's in a Name?

 A function by any other name could be so vulnerable.
 The flaws in both Signal and Bloodhound AD stemmed from the use of [React](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)'s `dangerouslySetInnerHTML` function, which despite its name is seemingly used with reckless abandon.
+Clearly the React developers didn't go far enough calling the function "dangerous" and should have chosen the equally appropriate name `iDoNotCareAboutSecurityPlzHackMe()`.

 All of the aforementioned bugs are at their core cross-site scripting vulnerabilities (XSS), which is a terrible name.
 Cross-site scripting is a actually a JavaScript _injection vulnerability_.
 All injection vulnerabilities occur when the "computer" cannot properly differentiate between what is data and what is an instruction, and subsequently allows an attacker to trick the "computer" into misinterpreting attacker-controlled data as instructions.
 This can be said about XSS, as well as SQL injection, command injection, etc. The core mechanics of all these vulnerabilities are actually the same, save for what the "computer" is.